 What is the Rent it Right code of conduct?

-The Code requires landlords to conduct themselves in a professional manner at all times and respond promptly to all issues raised by tenants.
-For further information please read Management Standards.
+The code requires landlords to conduct themselves in a professional manner at all times and respond promptly to all issues raised by tenants.
+For further information please read Code of conduct.

 Do all properties have to be accredited?